ankor/OEGParseBackedModel/README.md

 }];
 ```

 The code is very basic but perhaps it can serve as some kind of inspiration to someone.
+It should check if the property is declared as readonly and not generate a setter in that case.